pegasystems/pega-helm-charts/charts/pega/README.md

 ```

 With `create: false`, `name` is required and must refer to an existing ServiceAccount in the release
+namespace; the chart then leaves `automountServiceAccountToken` to that account. `create: true` requires
-namespace. `create: true` requires `enabled: true`.
-The installer ServiceAccount is only created for
-install and upgrade actions.
+`enabled: true`.
+The installer ServiceAccount is only created for install and upgrade actions and is
+skipped when `installer.serviceAccountName` is set.

 Explicit per-workload names take precedence over the managed accounts: `tier[].custom.serviceAccountName`,
 `installer.serviceAccountName`, `hazelcast.serviceAccountName`, `pegasearch.serviceAccountName` and
 `constellation.serviceAccountName`.
 The chart does not set `automountServiceAccountToken` for these
 accounts.
 The Clustering Service migration job keeps its dedicated ServiceAccount and RBAC.

+For the `install-deploy`, `upgrade` and `upgrade-deploy` actions, the `check-installer-status` RoleBinding
-The `check-installer-status` RoleBinding (install and upgrade actions) binds the ServiceAccounts used by
-the tiers and the installer jobs, falling back to `default`, because their `k8s-wait-for` init containers
+binds the ServiceAccounts used by the tiers and the installer jobs, falling back to `default`, because their
+`k8s-wait-for` init containers read job status through the Kubernetes API.
+Keep
+`automountServiceAccountToken: true` for the tier and installer accounts with these actions; otherwise the
-read job status.
-When `global.serviceAccount` is shared, Hazelcast, Search and Constellation pods use the
+init containers cannot authenticate and the pods never start.
+When `global.serviceAccount` is shared,
+Hazelcast, Search and Constellation pods use the same bound account; set their `serviceAccountName` to
-same bound account; set their `serviceAccountName` to separate accounts if they must not have this access.
-Keep `automountServiceAccountToken: true` for accounts used by those pods.
-The chart does
+separate accounts if they must not have this access.
+The chart does not create any other Roles or bindings;
-not create any other Roles or bindings; cloud workload-identity roles must be configured separately.
+cloud workload-identity roles must be configured separately.

 ## NIST SP 800-53 and NIST SP 800-131